tensorflow/swift/docs/PythonInteroperability.md

 ```
 We think that this is pretty compelling, and does close the remaining expressivity and ergonomic gap that exists for these cases.
 We believe that this feature will be a good solution for Ruby, Squeak, and other dynamic languages, as well as being a generally useful Swift language features that could be applicable to other Swift libraries.
 ### Exception handling vs error handling
 Python’s approach to exception handling is similar to C++ and many other languages, where any expression can throw an exception at any time, and callers can choose to handle them (or not) independently.
-In contrast, Swift’s [error handling approach](https://github.com/apple/swift/blob/master/docs/ErrorHandling.rst) makes “throwability” an explicit part of a method’s API contract and [forces callers to handle (or at least acknowledge)](https://github.com/apple/swift/blob/master/docs/ErrorHandlingRationale.rst) that an error can be thrown.
+In contrast, Swift’s [error handling approach](https://github.com/apple/swift/blob/master/docs/ErrorHandling.rst) makes "throwability" an explicit part of a method’s API contract and [forces callers to handle (or at least acknowledge)](https://github.com/apple/swift/blob/master/docs/ErrorHandlingRationale.rst) that an error can be thrown.

 This is an inherent gap between the two languages, and we don’t want to paper over this difference with a language extension.
 Our current solution to this builds on the observation that even though any function call *could* throw, most calls do not.
 Furthermore, given that Swift makes error handling explicit in the language, it is reasonable for a Python-in-Swift programmer to also think about where they expect errors to be throwable and catchable.
 We do this with an explicit `.throwing` projection on `PyValue`.
 Here’s an example: